Center for Integrated Design Courses

 Introduction to the concepts, mindsets, and methods of design thinking as a fundamental skill for all disciplines.

-ITD 101 Intro to Integrated Design
+ITD 150: Intro to Digital Product Design

 Mode: In-Person